jlock26/JonathanLockwoodAzure/README.md

      ```
      CREATE EXTERNAL TABLE log4jLogs (t1 string, t2 string, t3 string, t4 string, t5 string, t6 string, t7 string)
      ```
-   * Communicate to Hive how rows are formatted.
+   * Use **ROW FORMAT** to communicate to Hive how rows are formatted.
 Use space as a delimiter

      ```
      ROW FORMAT DELIMITED FIELDS TERMINATED BY ' '